tomesink/obsidian/10 Projects/Notes/Web Design Masterclass/Fundamentals.md

 #### Line height

-For *titles* typically 100% plus minus 10%
+For *titles* typically 100% plus minus 10% depending on the font.
+It does a good job of keeping the title tight.